-WHAT: The Boundary Waters Canoe Area Wilderness in northeastern Minnesota is being threatened by a proposed sulfide-ore copper mining operation.
+WHAT: The Boundary Waters Canoe Area Wilderness in northeastern Minnesota is threatened by a proposed sulfide-ore copper mining operation.
 Sulfide-ore copper mining is a risky type of mining that has never before been permitted in Minnesota.
-The Campaign to Save the Boundary Waters was organized in 2013 by local residents of the Ely, Minnesota, area and has grown into a national coalition of non-profit organizations and allies committed to the goal of keeping sulfide-ore copper mining out of the watershed of the Boundary Waters.
-This would protect the watershed of this national treasure and support the stable and sustainable economy of its wilderness-edge communities.
+The Campaign to Save the Boundary Waters, led by Northeastern Minnesotans for Wilderness, was organized in 2013 by local residents of the Ely, Minnesota, area and has grown into a national coalition of non-profit organizations and allies committed to the goal of keeping sulfide-ore copper mining out of the watershed of the Boundary Waters.
+This Campaign's goal is to protect the watershed of this national treasure and support the stable and sustainable economy of its wilderness-edge communities.